dis-co/disco/README.md

 **initial installation sequence**

-you only need to do this once!
+you only need to do this once on intitial installation or if your ip has changed!

 * create empty workspace folder at "c:\disco"
 * run disco\disco.exe setup